-The Council decided at its adjourned meeting held on 1st June, 2012 that that no payments would be made to Councillors and Co-opted members towards their telephone costs (line rental and call charges).
+No payments will be made to Councillors and Co-opted members towards their telephone costs (line rental and call charges).

 6.3 Office Supplies, Stationery and Postage

 Office supplies, such as pens, pencils, postage, files, paper, envelopes, etc. will be provided to councillors at a reasonable level and also direct practical support from the Democratic Services Unit in the preparation of letters, surgery posters, newsletters, obtaining reponses to councillor enquiries and so forth.